josebarrios23/project-student-dashboard-reboot/README.md

 - Create a button in the single student details view where you can `Unenroll` a student ('Delete').
 Add functionality to delete that student from your backend server.
 - Create a form that allows you to update a student's details.
 Make sure all of your calculations coordinate with that update.
 - Use `PUT` to update the notes key in the data when adding a note for the student.
 In the server data, each note has a `comment` key and a  `commenter` key.
+- Filter students based on a category of your choosing (i.e. "LinkedIn Certification", "Codewars Score" or even harder "On Track Status")
 - Create a search bar to search for students based on your chosen criteria.
 - Include a count for the number of notes added to each student, which is updated when a new note is added.
 - Allow for the user to click a button and the view of students changes to be just a list of names, or just a grid of profile images.